Chalarangelo/30-seconds-of-interviews/README.md

 <br>[⬆ Back to top](#table-of-contents)

-### What is the difference between a `map` loop and a `forEach` loop?
+### What is the difference between the array methods `map()` and `forEach()`?

 #### Answer

 <details>
 <summary>View answer</summary>

-Both loops iterate through the elements in an array. `.map()` maps each element to new element by calling the function on each element and it returns the new array.
-On the other hand, `.forEach()` executes a callback function for each element but does not return anything. `.forEach()` is generally used when causing a side effect on each iteration, whereas `.map()` is a common functional programming technique.
+Both methods iterate through the elements of an array. `map()` maps each element to new element by invoking the callback function on each element and returns a new array.
+On the other hand, `forEach()` invokes the callback function for each element but does not return a new array. `forEach()` is generally used when causing a side effect on each iteration, whereas `map()` is a common functional programming technique.

 #### Good to hear

-* Use `.forEach()` if you need to iterate over an array and cause mutations to the elements without needing to return values to generate a new array.
+* Use `forEach()` if you need to iterate over an array and cause mutations to the elements without needing to return values to generate a new array.
-* `.map()` is the right choice to keep data immutable where each value of the original array is mapped to a new array.
+* `map()` is the right choice to keep data immutable where each value of the original array is mapped to a new array.

 ##### Additional links